 Coffee is one of the world’s most popular drinks.
 The morning beverage (or, for some, afternoon pick-me-up) is most known for its high caffeine content, perking up even the most tired eyes.

 Given coffee’s popularity, several studies have examined its effects on your health, both immediate and in the long term.

 As it turns out, moderate coffee consumption is associated with health benefits, including a reduced risk of prediabetes and liver disease.
 (1,

 Researchers have also looked into caffeine’s effect on your brain — and the findings so far look quite promising when it comes to your cognitive health.

 Coffee contains hundreds of bioactive compounds that contribute to its potentially powerful health benefits.

-Many of these compounds are antioxidants, which fight the damage caused by free radicals in your cells.
+Many of these compounds are antioxidants, which fight the damage caused by harmful free radicals in your cells.

-Here are coffee’s most important active ingredients (5):
+Here are coffee’s most important active ingredients (

 Neurons in your brain have specific receptors that adenosine can attach to.
 When it binds to those receptors, it inhibits the tendency of neurons to fire.
 This slows neural activity.